By Finley Horner

 It’s important to understand that a solid long term relationship is no guarantee your business is getting the best bank rates.
 It is an industry best practice to review your banking relationships and fees periodically.
 However, most business managers do not have the time or the database to achieve best-in-class pricing on their own.

 When you hire a trusted and experienced treasury consultant, you partner with someone who advocates for your business while understanding the value you place on your bank relationship.
 The right consultant understands your business’ financial goals and how you use your bank and its services.
 He or she knows the fee benchmarks for banking relationships similar to yours as well as the industry secrets that come only with extended treasury experience.

 Sometimes the best way to get what you pay for—and preserve your bank relationship—is to let an expert intervene on your behalf.
 The bank appreciates talking to someone who knows the ins and outs of treasury management.
 A consultant who takes the time to understand how your business uses its banking services adds value to the conversation—and that leaves happy customers on both sides of the bank equation.

-Finley Horner is Vice President of Treasury Management at SIB Fixed Cost Reduction.
-He has more than 30 years of experience working with Fortune 500 companies to provide strategic cash management and operational best practices expertise.
-Having worked on both sides of the treasury table, Finley drives significant client savings by negotiating competitive bank fees and optimized treasury service levels.
+Finley Horner, Vice President of Treasury Management at SIB Fixed Cost Reduction, has more than 30 years of experience providing strategic cash management and operational best practices expertise to businesses.
+Having worked on both sides of the treasury table, he drives significant client savings by negotiating competitive bank fees and optimized treasury service levels.